-Strange resemblances come to light (Predators, Wrenching the Wheel); everyday objects take on a life of their own (Alarm Clock, The Lens Vig, The Bedazzled Stag); and no matter where the reader finds himself, the scene can be both familiar and startling (Eye Chart, Horsepower).
+Strange resemblances come to light (Predators, Wrenching the Wheel, Fantasies and Textbooks); everyday objects take on a life of their own (Alarm Clock, Intermediaries, The Bedazzled Stag); and no matter where the reader finds himself, the scene can be both familiar and startling (Eye Chart, Horsepower).
 Delving into Hertz’s poems, one arrives at a place where, for example, fish turn into books (The Fish Stalls) and music is a disease (Feast in the Time of Plague).

 One of L.G.
 Hertz’s favorite subjects is American English with its quirks and delights, and his light-hearted humorous poems — such as My English-Speaking Dog, A Quartet, and Summer Reading — show a special appreciation for students, especially those who are learning English as a second language.
 The history of English is a source of fun in Sleeping Beauty, The Bubbling Vernacular, and Degenerate.

 Hidden affinities lie at the heart of all of the poems of L.G.
-Hertz, and he returns again and again to the theme that antiquity is inherent in modernity (The Roofers, Two Magi, Intermediaries), and religious faith inherent in science (Equilibrium, The Universe is Verbs, Duns Scotus on Television).
+Hertz, and he returns again and again to the theme that antiquity is inherent in modernity (The Roofers, Danish Cabinet, Bas-Relief), and religious faith inherent in science (Equilibrium, The Universe is Verbs, Duns Scotus on Television).
 Man is a fellow creature (My Sister Fish), an integral part of Nature (Bird Manqué), and a product of the elements (Is Space a Palace?).